Fred de Jong

-Fred de Jong (born 5 April 1964) is a New Zealand former footballer who played as a striker and represented his country in the 1980s and early 1990s.
+Frederick S. J. de Jong (born 5 April 1964) is a New Zealand former footballer who played as a striker and represented his country in the 1980s and early 1990s.

 Club career

 De Jong played senior football with Mt.
 Wellington before moving to Australia, helping Marconi Stallions to consecutive National Soccer League titles in 1988 and 1989.
 De Jong then took advantage of his heritage, joining Fortuna Sittard in the Dutch Eredivisie (First Division) in 1990, playing against the likes of Romario and Dennis Bergkamp.
 De Jong played three seasons in the Dutch top flight (53 games; 6 goals) and one more in the Eerste Divisie (Second Division).
 He returned to New Zealand after the Dutch 1993–94 season to play domestically for Central United and later played in the Australian National Soccer League for the Football Kingz 1999–2000.

 International career

 De Jong marked his All Whites debut with a substitute appearance in a 6–1 win over Malaysia on 3 April 1984 and ended his international playing career with 21 A-international caps and 3 goals to his credit, his final cap coming in a 0–1 loss to Australia on 30 May 1993.